GreekBarBench: A Challenging Benchmark for Free-Text Legal Reasoning and Citations: Experiments

 The average Krippendorff’s $\alpha$ \citep{Krippendorff2011} between the two annotators on the three-dimensional scores was 0.74, and the SPA was 0.85, both indicating a substantial level of inter-annotator agreement \citep{inter-annotator}.
 For the SPA calculation, we treated one annotator’s scores as ground truth and compared the other annotator’s scores against them.
 This differs from Section~\ref{sec:jme}, where SPA measures the correlation between LLM-generated scores and the aggregated scores of human annotators.

-The results for the 2024 exam are shown in Figure~\ref{fig:manual-leaderboard}.
-All LLMs except Llama-3.1-70B pass the exam.
-However, all LLMs lag behind the average human expert performance and the 95th percentile (`top-5\%').
-The best-performing models are Claude-3.7-Sonnet (7.55) and OpenAI-o1 (7.52).
+As shown in Figure~\ref{fig:manual-leaderboard}, the top models in the 2024 exam were Claude-3.7-Sonnet (7.55) and OpenAI-o1 (7.52).
+While all LLMs except Llama-3.1-70B passed the exam (score > 6.0), they still performed below the average expert (7.78) and the top 5\% of experts (8.87).